danielbowden/DBDynamicHeightTableCell/README.md

 # DBDynamicHeightTableCell

-A UITableViewCell subclass assisting in autolayout based dynamic height cells for tableviews.
-Uses recommended approach creating a prototype cell and systemLayoutSizeFittingSize to resize superview to systemLayoutSizeFittingSize all subviews of the cell's contentView with autolayout.
-Rather than the old method of sizeWithFont etc.
+A UITableViewCell subclass for iOS 7 assisting in autolayout based dynamic height cells for tableviews.
+It uses the recommended approach of creating a prototype cell and using systemLayoutSizeFittingSize to resize the superview to UILayoutFittingCompressedSize to fit all subviews of the cell's contentView according to their autolayout constraints.
+Rather than the old method of sizeWithFont etc that is now deprecated.

 There is an example project included.
 Clone the repo and open "DBDynamicHeightTableCellDemo.xcworkspace".